azanovivan02/JavaAsASecondLanguage/homework04/README.md

 Each node has several input **gates**, which allows it to accept different streams of records (this is used in join operations, for example).

+Each type of operator has its own implementation of Node (see [MapperNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/MapperNode.java), [ReduceNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/ReduceNode.java), [JoinNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/JoinNode.java)).

 ![Node](pics/node.png)

 ### Graph

-[Graph](src/main/java/io/github/javaasasecondlanguage/homework01/ProcGraph.java) object represents the actual processing graph - a group of interconnected nodes.
+[ProcGraph](src/main/java/io/github/javaasasecondlanguage/homework01/ProcGraph.java) object represents the actual processing graph - a group of interconnected nodes.
 It exposes its input nodes and output nodes.

 ![Graph](pics/graph.png)